 - New Jerusalem from the Book of Revelation is a massive (as in, about the size of a small countrynote ), flying, city-sized palace where all Believers will dwell after Judgement Day.
 Its citizens being sustained purely by God's glory will solve all the problems of an arcology.
 Including, presumably, the need to breathe; it's just as tall as it is wide, and inhabitants would be able to look down at the International Space Station ... from a point less than a quarter of the way to the top.

 - Shadowrun offers several examples:

-- German megacorporation Prometheus has built a few Arcoblocks in the middle of the contaminated North Sea for unknown purposes.
+- The German megacorporation Proteus has built a few arkoblocks in the middle of the contaminated North Sea for unknown purposes.

-- There some floating arcologies scattered across the Pacific.
+- There are some floating arcologies scattered across the Pacific.

-- Classic Traveller, Journal of the Travellers' Aid Society issue 15.
-In the article "Azun", the title planet has a population of 26 billion, which has forced them to put most of the population in arcologies.
+- The 15th Journal of the Travellers' Aid Society issue, in the article "Azun", describes the title planet has having a population of 26 billion, which has forced them to put most of the population in arcologies.